 You can check your dog’s teeth by gently holding their muzzle and pulling up their lips.
 Dogs with good oral hygiene typically have:

 - Clean teeth, free of any browning

 - No loose teeth

-- Pink gums (not white or red) without any evidence of inflammation or bleeding
+- Healthy gums can be pink, black, or even spotted, but not white or red, and should be without any evidence of inflammation or bleeding

 - No excess drool

 If you're concerned your pet may be suffering from tooth problems, be on the lookout for these symptoms of dental disease:

 - Bad breath: No dog’s breath is sweet or appetizing--you’ve see what they eat--but there shouldn’t be a stench emanating from your dog’s mouth.
 If there is, it could be halitosis.